Hongpengzh/FIXED-INCOME-ANALYSIS-TOOL/README.md

 [![License MIT](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 ## Thank You!
-Please ⭐ this repo if you think it's useful.
+Please ⭐ this repo if you think this is helpful.

 ## Screenshots
 ![Toplevel](screenshots/Top-level-window.png)